Posts

 Image

 Diana Nyad speaks of swimming from Cuba to Florida--famous swimmer does the "impossible."
 Read for Nov.
-13: Arguably, formal public communication as we know it, in our culture, dates back to the time of the ancient Greeks.
+11, 2024: Arguably, formal public communication as we know it, in our culture, dates back to the time of the ancient Greeks.
 (There are older traditions than that, especially oral storytelling, but I’m writing specifically about formal rhetorical traditions that are relevant to Public Relations and to this week’s writing).
 The Greeks, in Athens in particular, began to use proto-democratic forms of government, and that made public discourse, the oral exchange of ideas, important to them.
 And today, in a sometimes post-literate world, the ability of a person to speak on behalf of an organization is still a key to getting important messages to key publics.
 Dr. Todd Olson, president of Mount Mercy University, speaks Aug.
 15, 2023 at an all-employee start-of-year training day.
-Oct.
-6, 2022, Dr. Nate Klein speaks at MMU Multicultural Fair.
-Event speaking, a kind of PR speaking, was p
+And social media, where video can spread both poignant and unfortunate remarks globally in the blink o

 Free Beer!
 Now That I Have Your Attention …